swiftlang/swift-evolution/proposals/ssss-distributed-actor-runtime.md

 > At the time of writing, we–the proposal authors–have released a work in progress [peer-to-peer cluster actor system implementation](https://www.swift.org/blog/distributed-actors/) that is tracking this evolving language feature.
 It can be viewed as a reference implementation for the language features and `DistributedActorSystem` protocol discussed in this proposal.
 >
-> Not everything mentioned in this proposal is implemented yet, the cluster library is lagging behind a little, but will be adopting the new APIs as they become available in the language.

 Below we present the full listing of the `DistributedActorSystem` protocol, and we'll be explaining the specific methods one by one as we go: